William M. Kaula

 William M. Kaula (May 19, 1926 – April 1, 2000) was an Australian-born American geophysicist and professor at the University of California, Los Angeles.

 Kaula was most notable for his contributions to geodesy, including using early satellites to produce maps of Earth's gravity.

-He was a participant in several NASA missions, as a team leader on Apollo 15, 16, and 17.

 The National Academies Press called Kaula "the father of space-based geodesy".
 The Los Angeles Times called him "one of the leading planetary physicists of the last four decades".

+Education and early career

+He graduated from West Point (the top military school in the United States) in 1948 with a B.S. in Military Engineering, then served in the Army Corps of Engineers, leading a topographic survey of New Britain, an island in the Pacific.
+Kaula received a 1953 M.S. degree from Ohio State University in geodesy.
+In 1958 he was named chief of the Division of Geodesy of the Army Map Service.
+From 1960 – 1963 Kaula was a research scientist at NASA Goddard Space Flight Center.

+UCLA professor

+Kaula was Professor of Geophysics at the Institute for Geophysics and Planetary Physics, UCLA (1963 – 1992).
+He was a participant in several NASA missions, including as Laser Altimeter principal investigator on Apollo 15, 16, and 17.
+Kaula was a member of the National Research Council Space Science Board on two occasions.
+From 1984 – 1987 he led the National Geodetic Survey in the National Oceanic and Atmospheric Administration.

+Honors and legacy

-He was a recipient of the Whitten Medal of the American Geophysical Union and the Brouwer Award of the American Astronomical Society.
+He was a fellow (1964) and recipient of the Whitten Medal of the American Geophysical Union, the Brouwer Award of the American Astronomical Society, Guggenheim fellowship (1978), and NASA Medal for exceptional scientific achievement (1983).

 He was elected to the National Academy of Sciences for his scientific contributions notwithstanding his not having a doctorate, a rare such instance.
-He graduated from West Point, the top military school in the United States and received an M.S. degree from Ohio State University.

 Asteroid 5485 Kaula is named after him.

+The American Geophysical Union instituted the William Kaula Award (2003) in his honor.